This post may contain affiliate links.

 ingredients for cauliflower curry

-*Full recipe measurements and instructions are below in the recipe card.
+*This is a recipe overview.
+The full recipe with measurements is below in the recipe card.

 onions, garlic and ginger in a pan